 Those light sources are used in both studio and outdoor photography.
 Also, sometimes photographers use a combined setup when strobe and continuous light complement each other.

-One of the biggest advantages of a pilot light is you have constant visual representation of the picture before you even touched a shutter button.
-Strobe light is beneficial because they have very bright high energy beam and aren’t hungry on electric power.
+One of the biggest advantages of a pilot light is that you have constant visual representation of the picture before you even touch a shutter button.
+Strobe light is beneficial because it has a very bright high energy beam and isn't hungry on electric power.

 There are two kinds of stroboscopic lamps:

-Monolights — strobe lights in which the flash and all the controls are consolidated inside one device.
+Monolights are strobe lights in which the flash and all the controls are consolidated inside one device.
 They are extremely easy to carry around, relatively compact and powered by AC or internal battery.

-Generators — consist of two components: a generator (control unit) and a lamp block.
-The generator can be set on the floor and mounted on a tripod.
-The advantages of generators pair with compromises in compactness and lightness.
+Generators consist of two components: a generator (control unit) and a lamp block.
+A generator can be set on the floor and mounted on a tripod.
+The advantages of generator pair with compromises in compactness and lightness.

-2. Characteristics of the strobe lights.
-Camera setup based on the characteristics of the lighting devices.
+2. Characteristics of strobe lights.
+Camera setup based on the characteristics of lighting devices

 Lighting devices have a number of characteristics that should be taken into account when organizing the shooting process.
 I’ll outline some of them:

-- Color temperature (measured in degrees by Kelvin system), typically ranges from 5500–5600 ?
-K. Color temperature is directly connected to a term White Balance (WB).
+Color temperature (measured in degrees by the Kelvin system) typically ranges from 5500–5600 K. Color temperature is directly connected to a term White Balance (WB).
 You should choose one of the modes for white balance setting up your camera.

 - using white sheet

-You should take into account that lighting scene with both powerful continuous and strobe light can result in some weird color overlapping due to the difference in temperatures.
-Pilot light has 3200 ?
-K temperature and strobe — 5600 ?
-K. That’s why some of the devices turn off pilot light when flash fires.
+You should take into account that the lighting scene with both powerful continuous and strobe light can result in some weird color overlapping due to the difference in temperatures.
+Pilot light has 3200 K temperature, and strobe has 5600 K. That’s why some of the devices turn off pilot light when the flash fires.

+Strobe energy.
 Usually measured in Joules (J).
-In small photo studios it is usually varies between 100 and 1000 Joules.
+In small photo studios, it usually varies between 100 and 1000 Joules.
 You can find out the exact number checking marking of the device.
 For example, Hensel Expert D 1000 has strobe energy of 1000 Joules.

-- Flash duration.
+Flash duration.
 You should be able to find that parameter in the technical characteristics of the flash.
-Typically, the flash duration is around 1/800 of a second.
-To “freeze” an objects usually use the strobe with a flash duration of 1/2500 and less.
+Typically, the flash duration is around 1/800 per second.
+To “freeze,” an object usually uses the strobe with a flash duration of 1/2500 and less.
 The higher the energy of the light, the longer should be the flash duration.

 3. Mounting accessories for lighting devices

 A wide variety of additional lighting modifiers extends the creative horizons of using continuous and strobe light.
-Depending on the type of the accessory you can get a soft light, really hard one, diffused, directional etc. The right set of lighting accessories will help you achieve the result you’re looking for.
+Depending on the type of the accessory, you can get soft light, really hard one, diffused, directional, etc. The right set of lighting accessories will help you achieve the result you’re looking for.

-Oktobox — circular octagonal modifier.
+Oktobox is a circular octagonal modifier.
 Very similar to a softbox.
 Produces diffused soft light.
 It is often used by fashion photographers for its uniform illumination across the entire scene and very slight shadows.

-Stripbox — soft directed source of light.
+Stripbox is a soft directed source of light.
 Resembles design of a softbox, but with more stretched proportions (30–40 cm wide).
 It is commonly used for the production of full body portraits.

 “Beauty Dish”.
-Due to its design resulting light is both focused and soft.
+Due to its design, the resulting light is both focused and soft.
 This is one of the most popular accessories during fashion style shootings.

 Background reflectors.
-Have special design that puts diffused light on the background and eliminates any unwanted light from leaking to a camera’s lens.
+They have a special design that puts diffused light on the background and eliminates any unwanted light from leaking to a camera’s lens.

 Additional items and accessories:

-They allow to trigger flash when camera shoots.
+They allow you to trigger flash when the camera shoots.
 There are several types of triggers: radio and infrared, sync cords.
-When you are shooting in a studio and you don’t have any triggering device, you can sync with an external flash (turn on “M” mode on it).
+When you are shooting in a studio, and you don’t have any triggering device, you can sync with an external flash (turn on “M” mode on it).

 Radio triggers are the most convenient to operate and, therefore, the most popular.
-They use radio waves to transfer controlling signal.
+They use radio waves to transfer controlling signals.

-Infrared triggers carry out synchronization using infrared channel which results in a very low effective range.
+Infrared triggers carry out synchronization using infrared channels, which results in a very low effective range.